 St. Lucie County Commissioners unanimously approved a two-year contract with Howard Tipton to become St. Lucie County’s next County Administrator.
-Tipton, who is retiring as County Administrator from Brevard County, is replacing Faye Outlaw, ICMA, MPA, who is stepping down May 14 to spend more time with her family.
+Tipton, who retired as County Administrator from Brevard County, is replacing Faye Outlaw, ICMA, MPA, who is stepped down May 14th.

 Tipton will officially begin working in St. Lucie County on Nov.
 1. The Board agreed to have County Attorney Dan McIntyre serve as Interim County Administrator during the transition.
 Tipton, who has 30 years of government experience, will become just the eighth County Administrator to manage St. Lucie County since 1959.
 Tipton was selected out of a pool of more than 80 other candidates applying for the position.
 Commissioners were impressed with Tipton’s leadership and management style as well as his successes in Brevard County including navigating the budget through a tough economic time, as well as increasing economic development opportunities and reducing the unemployment rate.